SMART Investing: Twitter IPO

 Investing strategy for Newbies!

 Investing in stocks can be fun and rewarding.
 However as a precaution, never use your life savings, emergency fund or funds you don’t have.
 Investing is also NOT for the faint hearted.
 Stock picking is a game of strategy AND lifestyle.
 Don’t pick stocks in an industry you know nothing about.
-Speculative investing is a dangerous practise, if you don’t know what you are doing.
+Speculative investing is a dangerous practice, if you don’t know what you are doing.

 Stock picking is part strategy, part lifestyle and a whole lot of patience.
 There are active traders and investors.
 What type are you?
 Active participants trade on a regular basis, sometimes more than 10 times per month.
 Investors look beyond a trade, for the long haul, occasionally selling for other gains like, real estate.
 The best rule is to always use money you will never miss.
 This discipline is the biggest lesson you will learn.
 Because anyone who has traded and invested in the market will tell you that you will lose money, somewhere in the process, guaranteed!